A quantum entropy production operator: A fully quantum analog of the thermodynamic log-ratio

+Before turning to a concrete construction of the forward and reverse processes, we isolate the formal problem that lies at the core of the classical approach.
+In the classical case, entropy production is defined as a log-ratio of the probability distributions of the forward and reverse trajectories.
+Here we ask what should count as a fully quantum version of that structure, once one is given quantum objects playing the role of such trajectory distributions.

+We therefore assume that there exist quantum analogs $Q_F$ and $Q_R$ of the classical probability distributions $P_F(\mathbf{m})$ and $P_R(\mathbf{m})$ over the trajectories.
+We take these objects to be Hermitian, positive semi-definite, and unit trace, that is, the analog of quantum states.
+Our goal in this section is to identify a non-commutative counterpart of the log-ratio \eqref{eq1} that preserves the main formal consequences of the classical expression, namely the non-negativity of the average entropy production and the validity of integral and detailed fluctuation theorems.
+We define the fully quantum analog of the log-ratio \eqref{eq1} as the operator

+We implicitly assume that $Q_R$ is invertible on the support of $Q_F$, so as not to run into division by zero, as always happens when considering entropic quantities.
+The logarithm must likewise be restricted to the support of its argument.

+The specific form of \cref{eq:def-operator} is not the only definition that reduces to the classical entropy production formula \ref{eq1} when operators $Q_F$ and $Q_R$ commute.
+Alternatives like $\log \left\{Q_R^{-1/2}Q_FQ_R^{-1/2}\right\}$ and $[\log Q_F-\log Q_R]$ also satisfy this basic criterion.
+However, these alternative definitions fail to satisfy the expected fluctuation theorems.
+In particular, neither of them always satisfies \cref{qjar} below.
+This makes \cref{eq:def-operator} a distinguished non-commutative extension of the classical log-ratio.

+We now turn to the formal properties of this operator.
+First of all, its average with respect to $Q_F$ is non-negative by construction:

 where $D_{\textrm{BS}}$ is the \textit{Belavkin--Staszewski relative entropy} \cite{belavkin1982c,matsumoto2015new}.
 This relative entropy is an upper bound on Umegaki's relative entropy and, for commuting operators, coincides with the KL-divergence.
-We refer the reader to Refs.~\cite{tomamichel2015quantum,khatri2020principles} for its further properties and relations to other divergences.
-Indeed, any valid relative entropy between $Q_F$ and $Q_R^\gamma$ is going to be non-negative, since they are non-negative unit-trace operators.
-Moreover, $D_{\textrm{BS}}(Q_F\|Q_R^\gamma)=0$ if and only if $Q_F=Q_R^\gamma$, which, in the case of full rank $C_{\mathcal{E}}$, occurs if and only if $\rho=\gamma$ and $\tau=\mathcal{E}(\rho)=\mathcal{E}(\gamma)$.
-In this case, our prior belief $\gamma$ was ``correct'' and no new information was acquired.
-We shall expand on the explicit expression of \eqref{avq1} later.
+We refer the reader to Refs.~\cite{tomamichel2015quantum,khatri2020principles} for further properties and relations to other divergences.
+Moreover, $D_{\textrm{BS}}(Q_F\|Q_R)=0$ if and only if $Q_F=Q_R$.